Superdawg: The food

 All of the sandwiches come with crinkle-cut french fries inside a box that helps retain its heat.
 Every Superdawg comes with a signature pickled green tomato, one of Superdawg's distinctions from the classic Chicago-style hot dog, along with its spicier-than-usual wiener.
 They care about the distinction between a regular red hot as it says on their menu, "not a red hot- not a frankfurter - not a wiener - but our exclusive...
 Superdawg."
-They also sell double-cheeseburgers called "Whoopercheesies".
-Superdawg is also known to never put ketchup on any of their hot dogs.
-If customers ask for ketchup, it's provided on the side.
+Among several other items, they also sell double-cheeseburgers called "Whoopercheesies" and diced ice cream.